muratk3n/thirdwave/en/tweets/2019/week46.md

 When was I radicalized?

-When Boeing mgmt and directors pocketed $5.4 billion in stock option exercise while building a crappy plane that they’ll never be punished for"
+When Boeing mgmt and directors pocketed 5.4 billion dollars in stock option exercise while building a crappy plane that they’ll never be punished for"

 *2019-11-7 20:4:5*